Questions, coffee, chocolate cake: Jelena Vesić, Vladimir Jerić Vlidi (RT)

 And all that means that the theory is a part of practice, and that there is no theory without practice.
-There is no such thing as “theoreticism", as they used to speculate about in XVIII century, there is no such kind of enlightenment, it is not as simple as to create a theory, then apply it, and then everything works.
+There is no such thing as “theoreticism,” as they used to speculate about in the XVIII century, there is no such kind of enlightenment, it is not as simple as to create a theory, then apply it, and then everything works.
 No such thing, no - I noticed the same on my own example - the more significant part of my theoretical development, as much as there was any, comes from the practical work.
 That is, it comes from the failure of the practical work, as this is when you obtain the very subject matter.
 Only when it is shown where the point of resistance is, then you know you have encountered something real.
 And this is what you should then theorize.

-This is how I, for example, made the difference between the ruling ideology and the ideology of the rulers,[xxxiv] addressing the problem of double codification; it appears in different variations in various different theories, but I developed it in a concrete manner and trough the political struggle.
-This is what Catholicism, for example, practices since the very beginning: there is the pastoral ideology (Franciscans), and the internal ideology (Jesuits).
+This is how I, for example, made the difference between the ruling ideology and the ideology of the rulers, addressing the problem of double codification; it appears in different variations in various different theories, but I developed it in a concrete manner and through political struggle.
+This is what Catholicism, for example, has practiced since the very beginning: there is the pastoral ideology (Franciscans), and the internal ideology (Jesuits).
 Stalinist political parties operate the same way.

-Today everything is being instrumentalized in a different way and on a certain technical level, as everything goes trough the filter of mass media where the attention is being paid either to some incident or excess or to some obscene detail, so that any affair ends up being reproductive regardless of the content.
+Today everything is being instrumentalized in a different way and on a certain technical level, as everything goes through the filter of the mass media where the attention is being paid either to some incident or excess or to some obscene detail, so that any affair ends up being reproductive regardless of the content.
 So, what should be attacked is the very system in which the existence of WikiLeaks is possible - that is, the system in which a secret politics exists, different from the one the person has been elected for.

 And it’s a pity that in Yugoslavia the critique was not utilized more.
-The critique from the right was shabby and nonsensical, we called it “drunken criticism", and it was useless.
+The critique from the right was shabby and nonsensical, we called it “drunken criticism,” and it was useless.
 The important, that is, the relevant critique in Yugoslavia was the one from the left, from the various left positions.
 Within Yugoslavia the critique was tolerated, but not accepted by default; it did or did not enter the establishment according to what the apparatchiks allowed and vetted as appropriate.